seq-code/seqcode/README.md

 2. Placing of names in listings or catalogues of collections.
 3. Reports in ephemeral publications, newsletters, white papers, self-published papers, or non-scientific periodicals.
-4. Inclusion of a name in a published patent application or issued patent.
+4. A published patent application or issued patent including the name.
-4. A name associated with a sequence or metadata in a database.
+5. A database containing names associated with a sequence or metadata.
-5. Electronic material available in advance of publication (e.g., papers in press or preprints).
+6. Electronic material available in advance of publication (e.g., papers in press or preprints).

 #### Valid and Invalid Publication and Registration of Names